-We have not achieved profitability since our inception and had an accumulated deficit of \$373.7 million at March 31, 2022.
-We expect to continue to incur significant operating losses for the foreseeable future as we continue our research and development efforts and seek to obtain regulatory approval and commercialization of our ETB condidates.
+We have not achieved profitability since our inception and had an accumulated deficit of \$398.1 million at June 30, 2022.
+We expect to continue to incur significant operating losses for the foreseeable future as we continue our research and development efforts and seek to obtain regulatory approval and commercialization of our ETB candidates.

-We expect our expenses to increase substantially in connection with our ongoing development activities related to MT-6402, MT-5111, MT-0169, and MT-8421, our collaboration with BMS, our pre-clinical programs, and expanding our operating capabilities.
+We expect our expenses to increase substantially in connection with our ongoing development activities related to MT-6402, MT-5111, MT-0169, and MT-8421, our collaboration with Bristol Myers Squibb, our other pre-clinical programs, and expanding our operating capabilities.
 In addition, we expect to incur additional costs associated with operating as a public company.
 We anticipate that our expenses will increase substantially if and as we:

-- support the PD-L1 program and the ongoing Phase I study for MT-6402; - support the ongoing Phase I study of MT-5111; - file an IND for MT-8421, our ETB targeting CTLA-4; - continue clinical development of MT-0169, an ETB biologic candidate to which we have full rights, and support the ongoing Phase I study; - continue the research and development of ETB candidates to TROP2, TIGIT, BCMA, SLAMF-7, and other targets, including completing pre-clinical studies and commencing clinical trials; - research activities through the designation of the development candidate(s) with Bristol Myers Squibb; - seek to enhance our technology platform using our antigen-seeding technology approach to immuno-oncology; - seek regulatory approvals for any ETB candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale up manufacturing capabilities to commercialize any drugs for which we may obtain regulatory approval; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our increased operations; - experience any delays or encounter any issues resulting from any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges; - · service long-term debt; and - complete the expansion of the Company's research and development spaces.
+- support the PD-L1 program and the ongoing Phase I study for MT-6402; - support the ongoing Phase I study of MT-5111; - file an IND for MT-8421, our ETB targeting CTLA-4; - support the ongoing Phase I study of MT-0169; - continue the research and development of ETB candidates targeting TROP2, TIGIT, BCMA, and other targets, including completing pre-clinical studies and commencing clinical trials; - research activities through the designation of the development candidate(s) with Bristol Myers Squibb; - seek to enhance our technology platform using our antigen-seeding technology approach to immuno-oncology; - seek regulatory approvals for any ETB candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale up manufacturing capabilities to commercialize any drugs for which we may obtain regulatory approval; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our increased operations; - experience any delays or encounter any issues resulting from any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges; - service long-term debt; and - complete the expansion of the Company's research and development spaces.

 Because of the numerous risks and uncertainties associated with the development of MT-6402, MT-5111, MT-0169, and MT-8421, our collaboration with Bristol Myers Squibb and our other pre-clinical programs, and because the extent to which we may enter into collaborations with third parties for development of these ETB candidates is unknown, we are unable to estimate the amount of increased capital outlays and operating expenses associated with completing the research and development of our ETB candidates.

-Our future capital requirements for MT-6402, MT-5111, MT-0169, MT-8421 or our other pre-clinical programs will depend on many factors, including:
+Our future capital requirements for MT-6402, MT-5111, MT-0169, MT-8421 or our other pre-clinical programs will depend on many factors, including